GhadaElhusseini/German-kreise-socioeconomic-indicator/README.md

 5. Constructs the socioeconomic indicator.
 6. Generates the final visualization.

 Some initial data preparation was performed manually in Excel.
-The resulting processed files are included in `data/processed/`.
+The resulting processed files are included in the repo as well